 What is a 4-day workweek?

-Generally, a 4-day workweek encompasses working 4 days in a week having 3 days a weekend.
-You may be excited to get an extra one-day holiday more!
+A 4-day workweek encompasses working 4 days in a week having 3 days a weekend.
+You may be excited to get an extra one-day holiday!
 However, it has two basic approaches.
-One is the compressed workweek system or 4/10 work schedule; another one is the reduced hour system.
+One is the compressed workweek system or 4/10 work schedule; the other is the reduced-hour system.

 4/10 work schedule

-In 4/10 work schedule, you have to work 10 hours for 4 days.
+In a 4/10 work schedule, you have to work 10 hours for 4 days.
 It means you have to complete 40 hours of work in a week.
-It is as same as the 5 days work week where you may work for 8 hours a day.
+It is as same as the 5-day work week where you may work for 8 hours a day.

 This system is commonly known as the compressed workweek system.
-As most of the companies run in 40 hours working technique, the four ten work schedule may be applicable to them.
+As most of the companies run in a 40-hour working technique, the four ten work schedule may be applicable to them.

 Reduced hour system